-There are 14 other similar scriptures. . .but I think we all understand that God wants to deliver us and yes, HE WANTS TO BEING THE GLORY FOR IT.
+There are 14 other similar scriptures. . .but I think we all understand that God wants to deliver us and yes, HE WANTS US TO GIVE HIM THE GLORY FOR IT.

 One of the greatest sins of Christians is that of ingratitude.
 Being unthankful for what God has done or is doing in our daily lives.

-God wants to be glorified for what He is and will continue to do through the lives of His uncompromising righteous children.
+God wants to be glorified for what He is and will continue to do through the lives of His uncompromising righteous.